Generalized improper integral definition for infinite limit: Conclusion

-The definition of an improper integral with infinite bounds presented here is a more general, and more powerful, alternative to the conventional definition.
+The generalized definition of an improper integral with infinite bounds presented here is a more powerful alternative to the conventional definition.
 The range of functions which are integrable to infinite limits is greatly expanded.

-The proposed definition gives the same results as the conventional definition when that applies, and preserves uniqueness and linearity.
-The new definition allows interchange of the order of differentiation and integration whenever the two integrals exist under the new definition.
-Also allowed is interchange of the order of integration of iterated integration, again when the integrations exist under this definition.
+The generalized definition gives the same results as the conventional definition when that applies, and preserves uniqueness and linearity.
+The new definition allows interchange of the order of differentiation and integration whenever the two integrals exist under the definition.
+Also allowed is interchange of the order of integration of iterated integration, again whenever the integrations exist under the generalized definition.
 The ability to rigorously interchange order of integrations, or order of integration and differentiation, in cases where integrals under the conventional definition do not converge, provides an added tool for manipulation of complicated integrals.

 The definition presented here is distinct from, but compatible with, the Hadamard finite part integral~\cite{Zwillinger:hadamard}.
 It can be thought of as providing an intermediate level of convergence, less convergent than integrals which are absolutely or conditionally convergent, but more so than integrals which require finite part integration for removal of an infinite component.
 Divergent integrands which can be handled using the Hadamard finite part definition are also divergent under our definition.
 Conversely, integrands which require our definition are not integrable in the conventional Hadamard sense.
 The two definitions can be used together if necessary, with our definition used for the evaluation of the finite part, after the infinite term is removed.